 Requirement: Volunteer Food Service Volunteers must register for and work a minimum of two shifts on the Volunteer Food Service Committee.

 - Volunteer Uniforms

-Have a great time with a very fun group!
-You will have the opportunity to help fellow volunteers get ready for their experience by organizing the uniforms and volunteer packages, then be on hand during Orientation and Tournament Week to check them in, provide their package, answer questions, etc. Volunteer Orientation dates are tentatively scheduled for August 20 and 21.
+Having a great time with a very fun high energy group, you will set the welcoming tone for all the tournament volunteers, greeting them during orientations and having the opportunity to help fellow volunteers get ready for their experience by organizing the uniforms and volunteer packages (credentials, parking passes, information guide and other items) for those volunteers registered after June 7th.
+Then be on hand during Orientation and Tournament Week to check them in, provide their volunteer package, answer questions, etc. and get the volunteers off to a great Boeing Classic Tournament Week experience with your friendly face!
+The Volunteer Orientation date is tentatively scheduled for August 10th at Mount Si High School.

-Requirement: Volunteer Support Operations Volunteers must register for and work a minimum of two shifts on the Volunteer Support Operations Committee.
-Volunteer Orientation dates are tentatively scheduled for August 19 and 20.
+Requirement: Volunteer Uniform Volunteers must register for and work a minimum of two shifts on the Volunteer Uniform Committee.

 - Walking Scorers

 If you love the game of golf and appreciate the importance of every shot in a round, this is the team for you.
 Volunteers will walk with player groups and record player scores and statistics on an electronic device or paper scorecard.
 Training is provided by the Champions Tour.
 Volunteers must be in good physical condition and are expected to walk all 18 holes per round.
 Work assignment will be a minimum of five hours within the work day hours listed below.

 Requirements: Walking Scorers Volunteers must register for and work either a morning or afternoon shift on Wednesday and/or Thursday in order to be eligible to register for Friday, Saturday and/or Sunday Walking Scorers Committee shifts.
 Volunteers must also register and work a minimum of two shifts on the Walking Scorers Committee.